yRezaei/type_conversion/README.md

 # Requirment
 * GTest required for testing
-* Boost::format is required for profiling
+* Boost::format is required for benchmark
-* benchmark required for performance mesaure
+* Goodle benchmark required for performance mesaure
-* I used conan to handle thirdparty libs used for test and benchmarking.
+* I used conan to handle thirdparty libs used for test and benchmark.
 To install conan run the following command:
 ```
 pip install conan
 ```